 And do also refer at others big player in the market like G-Loomis, Megabass, or any other brand who produced their own rod.

 To anglers regardless new or old-timer, spend sometimes to do research before jump into anything.
+The technologies is not like those days.
+Today we have better options.
 You really need to clear your mind and first understand what rod / line classification is.
 The above examples are just for reference only.
 These days we’ve been given a 24-hour Internet with smartphones or laptops.
 It’s within your fingers only for the facts.

 No matter what you intend to do make sure to understand the basics first.
 Take things slowly and learn the basics before jump into conclusion.
-If you want to start with ultralight fishing then you really needs to understand what line / rod classification is to get the maximum pleasure.
+If you want to start with ultralight fishing then you really needs to understand what line / rod classification because ultralight game is not like any other game where you can simply combine unbalanced setup and accessories since the rods are not sensitive like ultralight rods.
+In ultralight fishing you need all those balance and matching; one to protect your setup from broken and two to enjoy the game of sensitivity.

-POWER LINE RATING is something you must understand before you start fishing regardless you are using spinning or bait casting (BC).
+POWER LINE RATING is something you must understand before you start fishing regardless you are using spinning or bait casting (BC) because its the basic info you need at least to balance your fishing setup.

 All information given is based on a best efforts to express our opinions and knowledge that has been acquired.
 Paragraph or inappropriate words may have been used and it is out of control because we have tried most wisely.
 If you have suggestions, please comment.
 We will make changes.